How to make web pages accessible

 - media item's image properties

-When adding images in the main body text on a web page, the process is different.
-Web editors must add alt text using the 'Image picker' feature in the text formatting toolbar.
+- images in the main body text require using the ‘Image picker’ feature in the formatting toolbar

-If no alt text is needed, the alt text box should be left empty.
-This keeps the image marked 'decorative' so screen readers will know to read it as a decorative image.
+If no alt text is needed, leave the alt text box empty to mark the image as decorative.

 How to check alt text